elatov/elatov.github.io/_posts/2013-02-17-sharing-a-file-encrypted-by-encfs-with-android-and-linux-systems-with-google-drive.md

     Please input the authentication code here:

 At this point you can visit the link provided by grive.
-[This](http://maketecheasier.com/access-sync-google-drive-in-ubuntu/2012/06/06) site, has good screenshots of the process.
 After you enter the authentication code, the sync will start:

     Reading local directories
     Synchronizing folders